 If the target is aware that they are being shot at, they may make an attempt to dodge the missile using Evasion, plus any defence bonuses from armour, or Coordination -5.
 The Evasion (or Coordination) roll, modified by armour can be recorded on the Character Sheet under ‘Missile Defence’.
 This roll is modified by the shooter’s degree of success, and If attempting to evade bullets, there is an additional penalty of -4.

 If the character has Parrying Weapon: Shield, they may use this to defend against missiles instead, modified by the shield’s defence bonus and any armour bonus.
 This will not work against bullets unless the shield is specifically designed to be bullet-proof.

 Whether dodging or using a shield, if the roll is a success, the missile is avoided or blocked.
 If they fail, the amount they fail by is the degree of damage they receive.
-As with close combat, every shot after the first that they try and avoid has an extra -2 modifier.
+As with close combat, every shot after the first that they try and avoid has an extra -5 modifier.

 It is assumed that any character in a ranged combat will be taking some sort of evasive action.
 However, if a character prefers, they can stay stock still and instead take careful aim.
 If they do this, they may gain a +5 to their shot, but will not get any sort of defence roll against shots made against them.
 If armed with a weapon that can fire multiple times in a round, such as a revolver, this only works if a single shot is being fired that turn.